vivliostyle/vivliostyle.org/getting-started.md

 {% capture pub %}
 <h2 id="vivliostyle-pub">Vivliostyle Pub <small>(Alpha version to be released in April 2022)</small> <span class="tip">{{ site.data.project.pub.version }}</span></h2>

+- This is a web application that allows you to use Vivliostyle without installation.
-Edit text/Markdown/HTML in the left pane and preview the formatted results in the right pane.
+- You can enter and edit text / Markdown / HTML in the left pane and preview the typesetting result in the right pane.
+- An alpha version is now available.
+[Click here](https://vivliostyle.github.io/docs-vivliostyle-pub/#/) for more information (Sorry, still only in Japanese).

 ![]({{ site.data.project.pub.screenshot }})